Rami24t/celestial-bodies-database-project/README.md

-My solution to the 'Build a Celestial Bodies Database Postgresql Project' challenge (from freeCodeCamp).
+My solution to the 'Build a Celestial Bodies Database Project' challenge (from the freeCodeCamp.org curriculum).
+For this project, I have built a database of celestial bodies using PostgreSQL.